Suzuki Splash

 The Suzuki Splash is a city car that was introduced to the market in 2008.
-It was jointly developed by Suzuki Motor Corporation and Opel GmbH, which market their version under the name of Agila.
+It was jointly developed by Suzuki Motor Corporation and Opel GmbH, which marketed their version under the name of Agila.
 Its debut as a concept car took place at the 2006 Paris Motor Show, making its production form debut at the 2007 Frankfurt Motor Show.

 Markets

 Europe

 In the European market lineup, the Splash was positioned below the Swift and used a shortened wheelbase version of its chassis.
 In the Japanese market lineup, however, the car was situated between the Swift and the Suzuki Solio.
 The model was launched with three versions of petrol engines, a three-cylinder 1.0 liter and two four-cylinder 1.2 liter (1197 cc and 1242 cc) K engines, and a four-cylinder 1.3-liter version of Fiat's MultiJet turbo-diesel engine.
 The Splash was also marketed as the Vauxhall Agila in the United Kingdom and as the Opel Agila in other European markets.
 It has different front and rear end styling.